 As part of Rebecca’s role within the Defence Force, she regularly has the opportunity to meet incredible veterans and service personnel; she is extremely passionate about the welfare and support of these individuals.
 She is an active committee member at her local Returned and Services Association club and a Poppy Ambassador for the national Poppy Day Appeal.

 Rebecca was inspired to create Te Kiwi Māia after visiting Tedworth House, an incredible facility in England run by the charitable organisation Help for Heroes.
-When she returned to New Zealand and started talking about her idea, it soon became clear that first responders/emergency services face similar challenges with the wellbeing of their people and would also benefit from this initiative.
+When she returned to New Zealand and started talking about her idea, it soon became clear that first responders/emergency services face similar challenges with the wellbeing of their people and would also benefit from this initiative

 Megan went on to become an instructor for Basic Common Training, putting the new recruits through their paces, before accepting a similar posting conducting Junior Officer Common Training at the Officer Training School.
 Once commissioning, she spent a year at sea on HMNZS CANTERBURY (the RNZN’s multi-role logistics vessel) and is now the Assistant Operations Manager of the supply depot.

-James has been a reservist in the Royal New Zealand Navy for over 23 years.
+James has been a reservist in the Royal New Zealand Navy for over 26 years.
 He joined as an Ordinary Seaman and was later commissioned from the ranks.
 James is a Warfare Officer (a navigator) by training, and has enjoyed exploring much of New Zealand from the sea.
 However, one of his career highlights was ashore, serving as the Commanding Officer of HMNZS NGAPONA, the Auckland division of the Navy Reserve, in 2017-2018.
 James is now responsible for personnel and training matters across the Navy Reserve.